ByteRoast/music-sharity/PRIVACY.md

 Music Sharity operates entirely on your device:

 1. ✅ You paste or share a music link
-2. ✅ The app converts it locally or via third-party APIs
+2. ✅ The app converts it via the Odesli API
 3. ✅ You receive the converted link
 4. ✅ **No data is stored or transmitted to our servers**